AVEVA/AVEVA-Samples/miscellaneous/ON_PREM_TESTING.md

 A custom managed agent hosted on our domain is used for on-prem testing.
-A PI-WebAPI endpoint exposed to the general internet using properly configured security (both PI and computer) and a microsoft hosted agent would also work.
+A PI Web API endpoint exposed to the general internet using properly configured security (both PI and computer) and a Microsoft-hosted agent would also work.

 This document serves as notice for what is currently installed on the test agent for on-prem testing.
-Typically the only things that need to be installed are what is mentioned in the respective readme files, so this list shouldn't matter.
-However, in the case you have that installed and it is not working, here is what is installed on the test agents.
+Typically the only software that needs to be installed is what is described in the respective readme files.
+However, in the case you have that installed and the samples are not working, this list enumerates the software installed on the internal test agent.

 - VS 2017 Enterprise edition
   - .NET desktop development